oxheadalpha/teztnets/oxfordnet-about.markdown

 Oxfordnet has 8 second blocks (twice faster than mainnet).

 We welcome bootstrap bakers for Oxfordnet!
-The process is opt-in: please make yourself known in the baking slack, or make a Pull Request against the teztnets repo [Oxfordnet definition](https://github.com/oxheadalpha/teztnets/blob/main/network/oxfordnet/values.yaml) file.
+The process is opt-in: please make yourself known in the [Discord server "teztnets" channel](https://discord.gg/AwJGCaBG), or make a Pull Request against the teztnets repo [Oxfordnet definition](https://github.com/oxheadalpha/teztnets/blob/main/network/oxfordnet/values.yaml) file.

 Oxfordnet will start on Nairobi protocol then upgrade to Oxford at the end of cycle 1 (the second cycle).
 Please start your Nairobi bakers.